trungdullc/01noobHacker/overthewire/Natas1920.md

 Goal:       $_SESSION["admin"] = 1
 Note: You can't inject raw payloads (like \n) directly in many browsers need use Burp Suite

+Burp Suite:
+    Proxy (Proxy → Intercept)
+        Burp Suite acts as a man-in-the-middle proxy between your browser and internet View
+            Modify
+            Drop
+            Forward
+            ... that request before it reaches the server Repeater
+        Manually modifying and re-sending individual HTTP requests
 ```

 ## Solution